allnodes/solana-jito/README.md

 architectures).
 This enhancement significantly improves hashing performance for block verification and other cryptographic operations.

-# Building and running
+## Building and running

----
+> [!NOTE]
-We recommend checking out Jito's [Gitbook](https://jito-foundation.gitbook.io/mev/jito-solana/building-the-software) for more detailed instructions on building and running Jito-Solana.
+> We recommend checking out Jito's [Gitbook](https://jito-foundation.gitbook.io/mev/jito-solana/building-the-software)
----
+> for more detailed instructions on building and running Jito-Solana.

-## 1. Install rustc, cargo and rustfmt
+### 1. Install rustc, cargo and rustfmt

 ```bash
 $ curl https://sh.rustup.rs -sSf | sh